Tour Code : EN-008

 Personal expenses

-Beverages in lunch and dinners
+Beverages for lunch and dinners

-Travel insurance (highly recommended)
+Compulsory Travel insurance (highly recommended)

 Hotel minibar and other expenses